Innocent heart murmurs

 A heart murmur is an added noise to the normal ‘lub-dub’ sound of the heart.
 Most heart murmurs in babies and children are what doctors call innocent or functional.
 This means they are the sound of blood flowing through the heart in a normal way and not the sign of anything wrong with the heart.

-Dr Shankar Sridharan, paediatric cardiologist at Cromwell Hospital, explained, “These murmurs are usually generated by the blood flowing at a speed around tight corners and bends in a relatively smaller heart.
+Dr Shankar Sridharan, Paediatric Cardiologist, explains, “These murmurs are usually generated by the blood flowing at a speed around tight corners and bends in a relatively smaller heart.
 Children with innocent murmurs are perfectly healthy.”

 Innocent murmurs are very common in babies and children, and often come and go throughout childhood.
 Most disappear by adolescence and require no treatment.

 Congenital heart disease

 Some murmurs indicate a problem with the heart.
 About six out of every 1,000 babies born in England have congenital heart disease.
 Congenital simply means present at birth.
 These can be very mild or very serious depending on the type of defect.

 If your GP is unsure whether your child’s murmur is innocent, or is displaying any of the symptoms below, they are likely to refer you to a cardiologist.